pedrohenriquepires/dotfiles/README.md

 ## Warning
 This is **my** personal dotfiles and it may not work as expected in your machine.

 Guaranteed to work on `macOS Mojave 10.14.6` or later.
-Feel free to try on other OS.
+Feel free to try it on another OS.

 ## Instalation